In computing,

 The producer’s job is to generate data, put it into the buffer and start again.

-At the same time, the consumer’s job is consuming the data, one piece at a time and removing it from the buffer.
+At the same time, the consumer’s job is to consume the data, one piece at a time, and remove it from the buffer.

-The producer–consumer problem occurs when the producer try to add data into the buffer if it’s full and the same consumer try to remove data from an empty buffer.
+The producer–consumer problem occurs when the producer tries to add data into the buffer if it’s full and the same consumer tries to remove data from an empty buffer.

 The solution for the producer must go to sleep if the buffer is full and the consumer must consume data.

-Once the data is consumed it removes from the buffer by consumer process.
-Consumer process also notifies the producer, to starts fill the buffer again.
+Once the data is consumed it removes from the buffer by the consumer process.
+The consumer process also notifies the producer, to starts fill the buffer again.

 Similarly, the consumer process must go to sleep if it finds the buffer is empty and the producer puts data into the buffer.

-Ones the data is filled into buffer by producer process it also notifies the Consumer, to starts consume the data from buffer.
+Ones the data is filled into the buffer by the producer process it also notifies the Consumer, to starts consume the data from the buffer.

-Description : In the above program there are four classes: Item, Producer, Consumer and
+Description: In the above program there are four classes: Item, Producer, Consumer, and PCDemo

 Item: the class is trying to synchronize.